tolgee/ai-migrator/README.md

         cli migrate --pattern "src/test_files/**/*.tsx"
         ```

 - `-u, --upload`: Automatically uploads the created localization keys to Tolgee.
-If not provided, the CLI will prompt
-  for
-  confirmation before uploading.
+If this option is **not** provided, you can upload the keys manually in a separate step using the `upload-keys command.

     - Example: